Bhindi Masala Recipe

 Wipe the bhindi well before chopping them.

 Fry the bhindi in oil first.
-It will make sure all the excess water is evaporated and bhindi is cooked yet not slimy.
-You can also fry the okra in an air fryer instead of frying it in oil.
+This will evaporate all the excess water and ensure that the bhindi is cooked but not slimy.
+You can also fry the okra in an air fryer instead of oil.

 Make a Jain version of this okra recipe by skipping onions and garlic.